Family History

 ||||||

 7, Penn Court, Dear Sir, Re: Thornton Steward: Church/Possible Family Connections.
 I write a belated thanks to you and your Committee for your much appreciated hospitality provided by your Institute premises in the village; this was a most helpful refuge for myself, my Wife and two relations after we had visited the Church, village and surroundings one day in June when the weather was very wet and windy!
-With our very best wishes, Sincerely yours,
+With our very best wishes, Sincerely yours, Barbara, Ray and Keith, enjoying refreshments in the Institute |

 ||||||